rmp135/sql-ts/README.md

 ### interfaceNameFormat

 Specifies the pattern that the exported interface names will take.
 The token "${table}" will be replaced with the table name.
-Defaults to "${table}Entity".
+Defaults to `${table}Entity`.

-This property also supports special values that transform the table name according to pre-specified rules.
-The supported formats are:

-- `PascalCase`: in this case, the table name will be transformed by removing the underscores and adding an converting the words to title case.
-Thus "user_sessions" would become "UserSessions".

-- `PascalCaseSingular`: table names are some times plural but it is preferable if the entity names are singular.
-This format transforms the table name like PascalCase but also makes the words singular.
-Thus "user_session" will become "UserSession" and "users" will become "User".

 The below will export interfaces with such names as `UserModel` and `LogModel` for tables with names `User` and `Log` respectively.